 Import the data from the database dump file downloaded above.
-If you have installed the pgAdmin graphical administration tool you can use the menu option Tools Restore....
-If you are using the command line you can use the command pg_restore --host localhost --port 5432 --username "postgres" --dbname "postgis" --no-password --no-owner --no-privileges --no-tablespaces --schema wfscookbook --verbose wfscookbook.backup (assuming you are using the default 'postgis' named database.
+If you have installed the pgAdmin graphical administration tool you can use the menu option Tools • Restore....
+If you are using the command line you can use the command pg_restore -host localhost -port 5432 -username "postgres" -dbname "postgis" -no-password -no-owner -no-privileges -no-tablespaces -schema wfscookbook -verbose wfscookbook.backup (assuming you are using the default 'postgis' named database.
 You should create a database user with read-only access to these tables for the WFS software to use when accessing them.
-With more recent versions of PostgreSQL you can use the shorter syntax to grant access to all tables in the wfscookbook schema, with older versions you will have to grant access to each table individually

-'''

-CREATE ROLE ows_reader LOGIN PASSWORD 'your_password'
+''' CREATE ROLE ows_reader LOGIN PASSWORD 'your_password'

 VALID UNTIL 'infinity';

 COMMENT ON ROLE ows_reader

-'''

-''' IS 'A role with read only access to data used in web services.'; grant usage on schema wfscookbook to ows_reader; grant select on table geometry_columns to ows_reader; grant select on table spatial_ref_sys to ows_reader; '''
+IS 'A role with read only access to data used in web services.';

+grant usage on schema wfscookbook to ows_reader;

+grant select on table geometry_columns to ows_reader;

+grant select on table spatial_ref_sys to ows_reader;